 To provide useful, actionable insights into a company’s performance, KPIs must possess four characteristics:

-- Impact the bottom line: KPIs should relate to the bottom-line and be crucial to achieving your goal.
+- Impactful on the bottom line: KPIs should relate to the bottom-line and be crucial to achieving your goal.

-- Can be measured accurately: The best KPIs are simple and easily calculated.
+- Ability to be measured accurately: The best KPIs are simple and easily calculated.
 You need to accurately track the data needed to create an indicator.
 Effective KPIs are well-defined and quantifiable.

 - Timely: To be useful, you need access to real-time KPI results so you can implement improvements.
 Old data is only useful when combined with real-time data to track trends.